 - If a coyote is frequenting your neighborhood, let them know that they are not welcome.
 Make loud noises, squirt them with a hose or super-soaker, or pop a balloon.
 It’s important that coyotes stay wary of humans.

 - Keep pets on leash in areas frequented by coyotes.
 Keep a close eye on dogs when using a long, retractable leash.

 - Pick ripe fruit off of trees, and pick up fruit that has fallen to the ground.

 (Get Viewer (External Link))

 SFACC receives many inquiries about options for removing the coyotes.
-Relocation is illegal under CA State law.
+Relocation is not an option under CA State law.
 It is also inhumane.
-Lethal removal is ineffective and unethical since another coyote will simply take its place, often within weeks.
+Lethal removal is ineffective and unethical, and another coyote will simply take the place of the one removed, often within weeks.
 ACC and coyote experts feel that the local coyotes are here to stay and their hope is that the community learns to peacefully coexist with them.
 Melissa Peabody has made a beautiful film, “San Francisco, Still Wild at Heart (External Link),” which is a virtual case study of the arrival of coyotes in our urban communities.

 Related Links (Get Viewer (External Link))

 Coyote Encounter Observation Report (PDF)